lowRISC/sonata-system/doc/guide/fpga-update.md

 To program the Sonata bitstream:

 1. Download the bitstream from [our releases](https://github.com/lowRISC/sonata-system/releases)
-2. Select slot 2 using switch SW3 (`Bitstream`)
+2. Make sure that you have the bitstream switch (SW3) set to 1.
-3. Plug in Sonata board.
-You should see a SONATA drive (see troubleshooting section if unsure).
+3. Plug in your Sonata board using the main USB.
+You should see a `SONATA` drive (see troubleshooting section if unsure).
-4. Drag the updated `.bit` file and wait for the copy to complete (on Linux note the copy command may return immediately, so you need to wait until it's done.)
+4. Copy the updated FPGA `sonata-vX.Y.bit.slot1.uf2` file to the drive and wait for the copy to complete (on Linux note the copy command may return immediately, so you need to wait until it's done.)
 5. The board should automatically restart once the image is copied over.
 You should see the `FPGA Config` LED come on:

 ![](img/sonata-fpgaconfig.jpeg)